reshufflehq/reshuffle-google-connectors/doc/GoogleAnalyticsConnector.md

 _ES6 import_: `import { GoogleAnalyticsConnector } from 'reshuffle-google-connectors'`

-This is a [Reshuffle](https://dev.reshuffle.com) connector that provides an Interface to the Google Analytics Client.
+This is a [Reshuffle](https://reshuffle.com) connector that provides an Interface to the Google Analytics Platform.

-This connector uses [Node Universal Analytics Client](https://www.npmjs.com/package/universal-analytics) package.
+This connector uses [Universal Analytics](https://www.npmjs.com/package/universal-analytics) package.

 #### Example
 ```js